Danilo-Araujo-Silva/palindrome-tdd-bdd-example/README.md

 #### Usage

-- npm start
+- npm run test

-Running `npm start` two tasks (a client and a server one) will run simultaneously.
+Running `npm run test` two tasks (a server and a test one) will run simultaneously.
-The client react application will run at `localhost:10000` and the server express application will run at `localhost:10001`.
+The server express application will run at `localhost:10001`.

-The server only allows traffic coming from `localhost:10000`.
+The server allows traffic from everywhere for now, but this could be changed when needed.

 ## Author
 [Danilo Araújo Silva (silva.danilo.araujo@gmail.com)](https://goo.gl/XW7hi3).